aminrj/aminrj.github.io/_posts/2026-04-02-RSAC26-agentic-security.md

 ---

-## The Gap Nobody Shipped: Agent Behavioral Baselines
+## The gap nobody shipped: agent behavioral baselines

 In most default logging configurations, agent-initiated activity looks identical to human-initiated activity in security logs.
 CrowdStrike CTO Elia Zaitsev put it directly: "It looks indistinguishable if an agent runs Louis's web browser versus if Louis runs his browser."
 Distinguishing the two requires walking the process tree — a depth of endpoint visibility that most organizations do not have.